Mithila001/PTMS-Backend/README.md

 The system requires a running PostgreSQL instance with the PostGIS extension enabled to support the geospatial routing features.

-- **PostgreSQL 17 or newer:** The database server required for persistence.
+- **PostgreSQL 17 :** The database server required for persistence.

 > [!WARNING]
 > As of September 2025, the **PostGIS Extension** installation option may not yet be available in the Stack Builder for **PostgreSQL 18**. **PostgreSQL 17** is recommended for now to ensure smooth installation of the PostGIS extension.